-Whilst the Group has recorded various write-downs of deferred tax assets following its annual review of the realization profile of such assets in recent years, there can be no assurance that this will be the case in the future.
+Whilst the Group has recorded various write-downs of deferred tax assets following its annual review of the realization profile of such assets in recent years, there can be no assurance that there will not be further similar write downs in the future.
 In particular the current tax environment globally is one of falling corporate tax rates.
-Whilst such reductions will be generally beneficial for the Group, there may be accounting write-downs in the future arising on the application of reduced tax rates to the deferred tax assets recognized on the Group's balance sheet.
+In FY2018, the Group incurred a deferred tax write-down in the U.S.A following a reduction in federal tax rates in that country.
+Whilst such reductions are generally beneficial for the Group, they result in a reduction in the Group's net asset balance in the short-term.
+There may be further accounting write-downs in the future arising on the application of reduced tax rates to the deferred tax assets recognized on the Group's balance sheet.